 The big promise of intent data vendors is that these companies are “in market.”
 SiriusDecisions even validated the importance of this idea by creating a new funnel stage in the latest Demand Waterfall.
-Their Active Demand stage has no doubt inspired a lot of marketers to search for such data, and the intent vendors and a few large B2B media companies are happy to step forward.
+Their Active Demand stage has no doubt inspired a lot of marketing and sales teams to search for such data, and intent vendors and a few large B2B media companies are happy to step forward.

 First, not all content within a topic has predictive value.
 You’ve probably read about lots of topics and never purchased anything related.
 Let’s say you are in marketing.
 If you read an article on how to write better email subject lines, does that mean you are looking for a new marketing automation platform?
 Probably not.
 What about if you read about how to do better lead scoring?
 Well, yes, maybe you are unhappy with your current lead scoring capability within your existing marketing automation platform, but not necessarily.